CBIZ

 Table of Contents

-The Bill includes some extensions of TCJA provisions slated to expire at the end of 2025.
+On July 4, 2025, President Trump signed into law the One Big Beautiful Bill Act (OBBBA), the most sweeping tax bill since the Tax Cuts and Jobs Act (TCJA) of 2017.
+The OBBBA includes a number of extensions of TCJA provisions originally slated to expire at the end of 2025.
 It also repeals several energy credits and includes other tax-related revenue raisers.

-While the Bill leaves the carried interest tax treatment untouched, it does contain several tax provisions relevant to the alternative investment industry and its stakeholders.
+While the OBBBA leaves the taxation of carried interest untouched, it does contain several tax provisions with direct relevance to the alternative investment industry, including fund managers, portfolio companies, and investors.

 Provisions Directly Affecting Alternative Investments